5 of Our Best Self Care Tips for Travelers

 The proven benefits of meditation are clear.
 Your body’s natural response to increased stress levels is releasing cortisol, which can make decrease sleep quality and increase depression and fatigue.
 The mindfulness movement has become popular, and for good reason.
 Meditation has a host of benefits including anxiety control, emotional health, self-awareness, and improved focus, mood, and sleep quality.

 New to mindfulness?
 It’s easy to get started with meditation with several tools and resources at your disposal.
 Try out Headspace or the Calm app to guide you through learning how to meditate.
 You won’t regret it!

 Journaling doesn’t have to be time-consuming.
 Start small by recording at least three gratitudes each day.
-Research suggests recording the things you are grateful for increases happiness, reduces stress and decreases the symptoms of depression.
+Research suggests recording the things you are grateful for increases happiness decreases the symptoms of depression.
 As a bonus, when you write them down on a regular basis, you’ll be able to appreciate looking back on them.
 Try the free app Happyfeed to make recording your gratitudes simple.

 3. Nutrition and Exercise

 We all know that eating right and working out are important parts of self-care, but that doesn’t mean we always stick to it.
 Travelers often need to be particularly disciplined to live a healthy lifestyle.
 Explore your new neighborhood on foot, bike on your days off, or discover a new health club.

 It can be tempting to eat at new restaurants or order in when you’re exploring a new city, so practice moderation.
 Plan meals in advance or try out one of the many healthy ready-to-cook meal delivery services available.